s3raph-x00/VibeTube/README.md

 Installation Guide (Maybe, Haven't Really Tested It, Good Luck >.<)
 1. Install Python (Tested on 3.14 PI)
-   a.
-Windows: Download and Install (https://www.python.org/downloads/release/python-3140/) b1. *nix: sudo apt install python3 b2. *nix: sudo yum install -y python3 b3. *nix: Seriously, if the distro you are using doesn't have python and the above commands don't work then what are you doing with your life :(
+   <br> a.
+Windows: Download and Install (https://www.python.org/downloads/release/python-3140/)
+   b1. *nix: sudo apt install python3
+   b2. *nix: sudo yum install -y python3 b3. *nix: Seriously, if the distro you are using doesn't have python and the above commands don't work then what are you doing with your life :(